+Self Development

+Member Development

-Self Development Member Development Association Work
+Association Work

+How To Know When You've Done a Good Job?

 Self-Development

 Being elected to District FFA Office is making a commitment to service unique to most student organizations.
 In addition to serving and representing the numerous members of your district, officers represent the image and direction of the Kansas FFA Association to teachers, state staff, teacher educators, agricultural industry executives, government leaders, the media and the general public.
 There are three keys that allow you to serve effectively as a district officer: Self Development, Member Development, and Association Work.